 If a frustrated customer reaches out to the customer service team via live chat, for example, a chatbot could sense their frustration and route them to an agent with extensive training in conflict resolution.
 With key customer information and context at their fingertips, agents can also provide more personalized, accurate responses and boost their productivity.

 There are other AI investments you can make to further rein in expenses.
 You can use AI to refine your knowledge base so customers can find answers and solutions independently.
 This way, you can still provide customized services to consumers without spreading your team too thin.

 Founded in 2004, Virgin Pulse is the world’s largest cloud-based employee well-being solution.
 Serving 14 million members in 190 countries, the app helps businesses promote a healthy lifestyle for their employees with health coaching, medical and condition management, well-being engagement, and digital therapeutic interventions.

 Facing double-digit annual growth, Virgin Pulse needed to improve efficiencies with its self-service options.

 “We decided to invest time and resources into improving our support site, which is powered by Zendesk and home to all of our external FAQs, and the results have been absolutely phenomenal,” says Michael Pace, Senior Director of Global Member Services at Virgin Pulse.

-Virgin Pulse now serves millions more customers—a 2.5x improvement of its human-to-FAQ-view ratio.
-And this increase in service happened without affecting the Member Services budget.
+Virgin Pulse now serves millions more customers, and this increase in service happened without affecting the Member Services budget.